tohyuting/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the clinic data.
-* exposes an unmodifiable `ObservableList<Supplier>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an unmodifiable `ObservableList<Supplier>`, `ObservableList<Warehouse>` and `ObservableList<Macro>` that can be 'observed' e.g. the UI can be bound to these lists so that the UI automatically updates when the data in the lists change.
 * does not depend on any of the other three components.